zeckdude/code-references/javascript/notes.md

 <br>
 ##### Closure
 ###### [Detailed Explanation](https://www.kirupa.com/html5/closures_in_javascript.htm)
 Closure is a newly created function (which was returned from another function) that also contains its variable context.
-In other words, it is when a function returns an inner function, which still retains a reference to variables that are defined within its outer function that it relies on.
+In other words, it is when a function returns an inner function, which still retains a reference to variables that are defined within its outer function that it relies on.<br>
+![Closure - Gray Area] (gray_area_kirupa.png)<br>
+*Closures are the area wher functions and variable scope intersect (Source: Kirupa.com)*<br>
+![Closure explained in an image] (definition_closure_kirupa.png)<br>
+*Good representation of closure (Source: Kirupa.com)*